pemadolker/pemadolker.github.io/_posts/2024-03-24-DBS101_FlippedClass6.md

 5. Healthcare and life sciences for patient monitoring.

 ### Experience
 I would rate this flipped class 4 on 5.
-I also played a part in explaining my topic to the home group and my home group friends also did a very good job in explaining it.
+I also played a part in explaining my topic to the home group and my home group friends also did a very good job in explaining it to us.